Mishalzeera/goat-and-daisy-antiques/STRIPE_INTEGRATION.md

 ## Webhooks, CLI and troubleshooting

+- Moving your Django development setup to another system, laptop Gitpod etc can be a major pain, so best to use the Stripe CLI in the interest of saving time.

 - An important issue with adapting the code from the Stripe website has been ensuring that wherever 'data' appears as an attribute, this should be changed to 'body'.
 Its possible this is a Flask vs Django thing.